tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: naming conventions: cond & result name should be same except post-fix
 		- IDEA: address long naming issue with describe() ability
 		- IDEA: 'trigger_type' => 'trig_type' ??
+	- IDEA: triggers
+		- IDEA: Modular Triggers? (named after intent; match cond, result, & mach)
 	- IDEA: general org ideas
 		- IDEA: BaseCond => always check state
 		- IDEA: BaseResult => always do a buff_try()
 		- IDEA: All results capable of Buffering (rename Result classes appropriately)
-		- IDEA: if no conditions == True then default Result = nothing happens (no need for pass_result)
+		- IDEA: if no conditions == True then default_result = nothing happens (no need for pass_result)
 		- IDEA: Establish switch triggers such that timer as trigger is more natural
 		- IDEA: in machines, should conditions and results just be key-value pairs in a dictionary?
 			- IDEA: As opposed to needing 2 separate lists with identical indexes?
 		- IDEA: move switch_reset to auto_action() ???
-	- IDEA: triggers
-		- IDEA: Modular Triggers? (named after intent; match cond, result, & mach)
 	- IDEA: primative conditions & results modules
 		- IDEA: goal of primative & compound structure is to increase re-use of Cond & Result classes
 			- IDEA: currently too many class-per-var cases